friemen/reactnet/README.md

   :complete-fn         A function [Link Reactive -> Result] called when one of the
-                       input reactives becomes completed :complete-on-remove  A seq of reactives to be completed when this link is removed
+                       input reactives becomes completed :complete-on-remove  A seq of reactives to be completed when this link is removed :executor            The executor to use for invoking the link function (see below)
 ```
 Reactives are known to the network solely by links referencing them.